 You can claim expenses for the following common accessibility improvements, and more:

-Provincial home renovation credits and/or property tax grants are also available to seniors in BC, Ontario and New Brunswick (as of 2016).5
+Learn all the details from the government, about The Home Accessibility Tax Credit.
+Provincial home renovation credits and/or property tax grants are also available to seniors in BC, Ontario and New Brunswick.4

-According to the Ontario Association of Non-profit Homes and Services for Seniors, a woman retiring today at 65 can expect to live another 19.9 years on average, while a 65-year-old man has an average of 16.1 years ahead of him.
+According to the latest stats, a woman retiring today at 65 can expect to live another 19 years on average, while a 65-year-old man has an average of 14.9 years ahead of him.
 As we move into our 80s, the likelihood increases that we will need the services offered by a retirement residence or a long-term care facility.

 RBC Insurance says people 65 and older account for 50 per cent of hospital days and almost 100 per cent of long-term care days.
 Manulife Financial points out that one in five Canadians who live in a nursing home stay for longer than five years.

-If you choose to sell your home, you will have the equity available from the home.
-In 2016, the Canadian national average price for home sales was $480,000.
-If we take a conservative approach and say $400,000, selling your home, taking off commissions and other costs, you will end up with $380,000.
-Invest that money to get a conservative return of 3% per year and you will end up with an extra $950 per month.
-Add all those income figures above (and note: money invested notwithstanding), and this comes to $4,250 per month.
+If you choose to sell your home, you will have the equity.
+In 2021, the Canadian national average price for home sales was $748,450.
+Invest that money to get a conservative return of 2.5% per year and you will end up with an extra $1560 per month.
+Add all those income figures above (and note: money invested notwithstanding), and this comes to $4,910 per month.

-The cost of staying at home for a typical elderly couple (adjusting figures for inflation, from our 2012 report) will be about $2450.
-Average rent for a suite in a retirement home (with at least one meal per day) in 2015 was $2,815, plus an additional $800 companion fee, in Ontario; this totals a monthly one-cost-to-catch-them-all of $3,615.
+The cost of staying at home for a typical elderly couple (adjusting figures from our report on this for inflation) will be about $2750.
+Average rent for a suite in a retirement home (with at least one meal per day) in 2022 begin as low as $2,815, plus an additional $800 companion fee, in Ontario; this totals a monthly one-cost-to-catch-them-all of $3,615.

 Worst case.
-In one of the worst case scenarios, you (or your family) may have to pay for memory care, at a cost of $5500 per month.
+In one of the worst case scenarios, you (or your family) may have to pay for memory care, at a cost of $5500 per month or higher.
 If you fit into the average, here's how it all stacks up:

 The average wait time for a long term care home is about 6 months to a year, in which case family may be well-advised to dip into the savings or home equity to cover the costs of memory care.
 After a year that takes about 12,000 out of the savings or equity from the home.